lonkaars/lingodl/readme.md

 anything from npostart, but my script is just meant to work on lingo (though it might work on other programs).

-it currently only downloads the video track, but i'm working on downloading the audio tracks too.

 all other npo download/ripping scripts have been patched and don't seem to work anymore, and i don't plan on maintaining this once i'm done with it.